 - if Ola suspects, on reasonable grounds, that a driver is under the influence of drugs or alcohol in breach of this Policy;

-- upon finding evidence that a driver has used, possessed, sold, purchased, solicited or transferred drugs whilst representing Ola or while on Ola property;
+- upon finding evidence that a driver has used, possessed, sold, purchased, solicited or transferred drugs whilst driving on the Ola platform, or while on Ola property;

 - upon obtaining evidence that a driver has interfered with, tampered with, falsified or destroyed an alcohol screen test or drug screen test;